 10. Tubing or White Water Rafting

 Tubing and White Water Rafting are two very popular things to do in Ubud.
-Either alone where you meet people or with a group, going down these rivers is a great and refreshing experience.
+Whether alone where you meet people or with a group, going down these rivers is a great and refreshing experience.
 We loved tubing with our friends.

 It usually takes from 8 AM to 1 PM.
-The price for tubing is 600000 IDR (40 USD) and rafting is 445000 IDR (30 USD).
-The more people, the cheaper of course.
+The price for tubing is 600000 IDR (40 USD), and rafting is 445000 IDR (30 USD).
+The more people, the cheaper, of course.

-11. Shopping at Ubud Market – Popular thing to do in Ubud
+11. Shopping at Ubud Market – Popular Thing to do in Ubud

 12. Stroll around Ubud

 Above all, do not forget to spend time in Ubud!
-The town is great to walk around, small art boutiques, clothing shops, and delicious restaurants.
+The town is great to walk around, with small art boutiques, clothing shops, and delicious restaurants.

 Certainly, one of the lesser-known things to do in Ubud is the relaxing rice field walk.
 It is a 45-min walk over a pad along the beautiful fields and farms.
-It is unknown because the path is a bit hidden away although it is right in the center of town; this is the exact route.
+It is unknown because the path is a bit hidden away, although it is right in the center of town; this is the exact route.

-14. Dinner between the rice fields
+14. Dinner Between the Rice Fields

 Finally, while you are on the Ubud rice fields walk, stop halfway at either Sari Organik or Sweet Orange Restaurant and have a delicious dinner during sunset surrounded by rice fields.
 Probably the best dinner location in Ubud!

-Best time to visit Ubud
+Best Time to Visit Ubud

 Weather-wise, Ubud can be visited best from June to September.
 Hot days and cooler nights which is very comfortable.
 Ubud is good almost year-round except for Bali rain season (December – February).